Aaron Judge Player Props: Yankees vs. Twins

 Twins Pitching Rankings

-- The 10.4 strikeouts per nine innings put together by the Twins pitching staff ranks second in the league.
+- The Twins pitching staff leads the league with a collective 10.4 strikeouts per nine innings.

-- The Twins have the second-ranked team ERA across all MLB pitching staffs (2.50).
+- The Twins' 2.62 team ERA ranks first across all league pitching staffs.

-- Twins pitchers combine to rank 15th in baseball in home runs allowed (16 total, 1.1 per game).
+- The Twins rank 18th in baseball in home runs allowed (18 total, 1.2 per game).

-- The Twins will look to Mahle (1-1) in his third start of the season.
+- Lopez (1-0) takes the mound for the Twins in his fourth start of the season.
+He has a 1.35 ERA in 20 2/3 innings pitched, with 26 strikeouts.

-- His last time out came out of the bullpen on Friday when the righty threw 2/3 innings against the New York Yankees while allowing hits.
+- In his most recent time out on Tuesday, the right-hander threw 7 2/3 innings against the Chicago White Sox, allowing two earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.